MarineCrou/MarineCrou/README.md

 - 👋 Hi, I’m @MarineCrou
-- 👀 I’m interested in many things : Yoga 🧘🏼‍♀️, WaterColor 🎨, Pottery 🏺, Slow-travel 🚂, business 📈 and coding 👩‍💻.
+- 👀 I’m interested in many things : Yoga 🧘🏼‍♀️, WaterColor 🎨, Pottery 🏺, business 📈 and coding 👩‍💻.
 - 🌱 I’m currently learning how to code (HTML, CSS, JS, react & Python).
 Goal, become a web developer (front, back or full is still to be determined).
 - 💞️ I’m looking to collaborate on anything.
 I'm so excited to learn.
 Hopefully I will be able to finetune my response to this question, as I dive deeper into coding.
 - 📫 How to reach me : email is the best way : marine.m.crouzet@gmail.com